Alcohol and the Heart

 Heavy drinking -- usually described as three or more drinks a day -- over long periods of time has also been linked to hypertension (high blood pressure), stroke, cardiac arrhythmia, and sudden death.

-How does moderate drinking protect the heart?
+Does moderate drinking protect the heart?

 Most drinkers stop far short of a pint of whiskey or six-pack of beer every day.
 That's a good thing, because moderate drinking may be an effective weapon against heart disease.
 More than 60 studies suggest that moderate alcohol consumption is associated with a reduced risk of coronary heart disease.
-If you drink moderately, in fact, you are 40 percent less likely to develop coronary heart disease than nondrinkers are.

 The federal government defines moderate drinking as up to two drinks a day for men and up to one drink a day for women.
 The different recommendations reflect the fact that women's bodies break down alcohol more slowly than men's do.